Murder of Timothy Caughman: Perpetrator

 Jackson's YouTube channel contained alt-right, neo-Nazi, Holocaust denial, MGTOW, pro-Trump, and white nationalist content.
 Some of the videos shared were "Is It Time for Whites to Start Voicing Displeasure With Black on White Crimes?", and "Blacks Know That Blacks Are Violent So Why Does the White Media Pretend They Are Not".

 Courtroom and police interview videos were released later.
 Jackson stated that his killing was "an amateurish, slipshod version" of "a terrorist attack".
 Jackson described interracial couples as "an insurmountable problem [...]
 I mean, that's the main problem for me".
 Jackson believed that blacks "need to be exterminated" and stated that "In my opinion, blacks are inferior people" and believed that "I think we should just preserve the best people and get rid of all the dead weight."
 He also said that his killing of Caughman was "practice" for other attacks on interracial couples and mentioned that he had stalked between 10 and 15 individuals or groups almost carrying out two attacks with the same knife but hesitated though he planned on killing several blacks with white women.
-Jackson did not feel remorse for his actions stating "No. He's a homeless black guy" and said "It was weird.
+Jackson did not expressed remorse for his actions stating "No. He's a homeless black guy" and said "It was weird.
 I didn't feel great.
 I didn't feel horrible either.
 I thought it (the stabbing) would send me into a bloody rage fury."
 Jackson also stated that the killing was intended to start a race war in a manifesto written by him: "The racial World War starts today.
 This political terrorist attack is a formal declaration of a global total war on the Negro races".

 Aftermath

 On March 27, 2017, Jackson was charged with one count each of murder in the first and second degrees as an act of terrorism, second-degree murder as a hate crime, and three counts of criminal possession of a weapon in the New York State Supreme Court.
-After initially planning on going to trial, Jackson pled guilty to the murder in January 2019 and was sentenced to life without parole the following month.
-He is now serving his sentence at Clinton Correctional Facility.
+After initially planning on going to trial, Jackson pled guilty to the murder in January 2019 and was sentenced to life without parole the following month, on February 13, 2019.
+He is now serving his sentence at Clinton Correctional Facility, in Dannemora, New York.